211th Rifle Division: Voronezh–Kastornoye Offensive

 During the balance of 1942 the 211th was on a relatively quiet sector as the main German offensives took place toward Stalingrad and the Caucasus.
 As the German 6th Army faced utter defeat at the former place Bryansk Front went over to the offensive in the direction of Kastornoye.
 This joint operation with Voronezh Front targeted the German 2nd and Hungarian 2nd Armies.
 Bryansk Front carried out an extensive regrouping for the operation with 13th Army to be ready to attack on January 26 in conjunction with Voronezh Front's 38th Army; as part of this regrouping the 211th was moved from 48th to 13th Army.
 This Army was to break through along an 18-km-wide sector between the Kshen and Olym rivers with a shock group of seven rifle divisions.
 The 211th was in second echelon with the 280th and 81st Rifle Divisions.
 These three divisions were, upon the arrival of the first echelon divisions in the area VolochikNizhne-BolshoeVysshee-Bolshoe, to develop, in conjunction with 148th Rifle Division, the offensive to the west and southwest to create an external encirclement front.

-Through January 26 the first echelon of 13th Army broke through the Axis defense and advanced up to 8km in depth but was unable to develop this success.
+Through January 26 the first echelon of 13th Army broke through the Axis defense and advanced up to 8 km in depth but was unable to develop this success.
 The next day, while several of those divisions were held up by enemy strongpoints, the second echelon had advanced to the TurchanovoZamaraikaKshen line in readiness to develop the attack to the west.
-By now the Army had penetrated to a depth of 20km through a 25km-wide gap and routed the main forces of the German 82nd Infantry Division, creating an immediate threat to Kastornoye from the north.
+By now the Army had penetrated to a depth of 20 km through a 25 km-wide gap and routed the main forces of the German 82nd Infantry Division, creating an immediate threat to Kastornoye from the north.
 On January 28, while the first echelon fought for Kastornoye the second echelon divisions began their drive from the Kshen River to the west, facing the 383rd Infantry Division.
 By day's end they had begun to develop the offensive toward the Tim River, followed by the 148th and 15th Rifle Divisions.